Decemberay-DA/igorboiko.dev/README.md

 ### base

 - [ ] remove all deez nuts jokes from codebase
+- [ ] use my silly implementation of mediator
 - [ ] never use anymore defined registryes of scenes id in this badly extend as before oh my god

 #### html